-1. Open the Chooser from the Apple Menu on the Macintosh, and then click on the LaserWriter icon (if necessary, select the appropriate AppleTalk zone from the Network Control Panel).
+- 1 Open the Chooser from the Apple Menu on the Macintosh[®], and then click on the LaserWriter8 icon (if necessary, select the appropriate AppleTalk zone from the Network Control Panel). - 2 Select BRN_xxxxxx_P1_AT, then click Create. xxxxxx is the last six digits of the Ethernet address. - 3 Close the Chooser program.
+You should now be able to print from the Macintosh®.

-Figure 2 Macintosh Chooser

-2. Click on the appropriate print server and close the Chooser program.
-You should now be able to print from the Macintosh.